South African literature: Pre Colonial Khoisan Literature of South Africa

 Pre-colonial Khoisan "literature" primarily existed as oral traditions, including narratives, myths, and stories, which were later transcribed and published by missionaries and scholars like Wilhelm Bleek in the 19th century, such as Reynard the Fox in South Africa.
-These oral accounts, which were passed down through generations, formed the basis of Khoisan culture and knowledge, with some examples, like the story of the sisters and the Mantis, providing cultural and social explanations.
+These oral accounts, passed down through generations, formed the basis of Khoisan culture and knowledge, with some examples, such as the story of the sisters and the Mantis, providing cultural and social explanations.

 The most significant form of pre-colonial Khoisan literary tradition was the spoken word.
 This included fables, which often conveyed moral lessons and explained the world around them.

 Stories about the Mantis and other mythical figures served to explain the origins of customs, traditions, and the natural world.

-Knowledge was passed down orally through generations, with names of geographical features, like the Camissa River, reflecting the deep connection between the people and their environment.
+Knowledge was passed down orally across generations, with names of geographical features, such as the Camissa River, reflecting the deep connection between the people and their environment.

-The earliest surviving written accounts come from the 19th and early 20th centuries, when colonial-era figures like Bleek collected these oral traditions.
+The earliest surviving written accounts date to the 19th and early 20th centuries, when colonial-era figures such as Bleek collected these oral traditions.
 These collected works were often subject to colonial biases, which shaped how indigenous narratives were presented and understood.

 Bleek's 1864 collection of Khoi narratives is considered the first published collection of indigenous South African literature.

-Later researchers, like Leonhard Schultze, collected tales that provide a contrast to Bleek's work, revealing the extent of censorship and transformation that occurred during the colonial period.
+Later researchers, such as Leonhard Schultze, collected tales that contrast with Bleek's work, revealing the extent of censorship and transformation that occurred during the colonial period.

 Afrikaans

 Afrikaans is a Germanic language closely related to Dutch.
-It has its origins in the 17th century, but was only officially recognised in 1875 when the Genootskap van Regte Afrikaners was established.
+It has its origins in the 17th century but was officially recognised only in 1875, when the Genootskap van Regte Afrikaners was established.
 Afrikaans is spoken throughout South Africa, and is the mother tongue of both whites and coloureds (in the South African sense, meaning a specific independent culture rather than the disparaging European or American use of the term).
 The literary history is thus short, but surprisingly vibrant.
-The major literary histories are H. P. Van Coller's Perspektief en Profiel, J. C. Kannemeyer's Geskiedenis van die Afrikaanse literatuur, and Dekker's Afrikaanse Literatuurgeskiedenis.
+The significant literary histories are H. P. Van Coller's Perspektief en Profiel, J. C. Kannemeyer's Geskiedenis van die Afrikaanse literatuur, and Dekker's Afrikaanse Literatuurgeskiedenis.
 Lewis Nkosi (cf. Cullhed, 2006: 18) claims that "in South Africa there exists an unhealed—I will not say incurable—split between black and white writing".
 This split occurs because, Nkosi claims, black writers are "largely impervious for the most part to cultural movements which have exercised great influence in the development of white writing".
 The Afrikaans literary system, in contrast to the African languages, engages with European artistic movements such as Symbolism, expressionism, modernism, post-modernism, Dadaism and the like, offering literature familiar to a European or American audience.